shaunrfox/shaunrfox.github.io/work/_posts/2015-04-29-snaptrends.markdown

 date:   2015-04-29
 categories: work
 home_image: snaptrends-home.jpg
-home-description: "I have the privilege of working on a great team at Snaptrends, guiding interface design, and user experience as we build the best location-based social insight and analysis tool available."
+home-description: "I had the privilege of working on a great team at Snaptrends, guiding interface design, and user experience as we built the best location-based social insight and analysis tool available."
 page-title: "<strong>Snaptrends</strong> helps you discover and analyze social media users and their posts, leading to actionable insight about your area or interest."
 work_images: ["snaptrends-1.jpg", "snaptrends-2.jpg", "snaptrends-3.jpg", "snaptrends-4.jpg", "snaptrends-5.jpg", "snaptrends-6.jpg", "snaptrends-7.jpg", "snaptrends-8.jpg"]
 ---

-In my role as Director of Product Design at Snaptrends, I oversee the interface design and user experience of our application.
-We&rsquo;ve reworked the entire user interface and we&rsquo;re constantly adding new features and updating existing ones.
+In my role as Director of Product Design at Snaptrends, I oversaw the interface design and user experience of our application.
+We reworked the entire user interface and reworked much of the core functionality, as well as adding some new key features along the way.

-Some of the most recent work has been updating the existing charts.
-Through this effort we&rsquo;re not only bringing a new look, but also new interactions to allow the user to dig into the data behind the charts and take action on it.
+Much of the recent effort was directed towards updating the existing charts.
+Through this effort we not only brought a new look, but also new interactions to allow the user to dig into the data behind the charts and take action on it.

-In combination with the static mockups shown here, I've made many live mockups to prove out the choices I've made, from interface interactions and nuances to layout and responsive design.
+In combination with the static mockups shown here, I made many live mockups to prove out the choices we made, from interface interactions and nuances to layout and responsive design.

 Take a look:<br>
 <a href="http://codepen.io/shaunrfox/full/dPZobW/">Live Button Style Guide</a><br>